 The ghost of my mother reached out and began choking my father.
 His face went from red to blue before my mom stopped.
 He fell to the ground and vigorously gasped for air.
 I couldn’t bring myself to lend a helping hand.
 I was stuck in a petrified state.

 My father tried to crawl away, but it was no use.
 My mother began clawing away at him.
 She tore through his clothes and eventually his skin.
 I watched in horror as she reached into his body and ripped out vital organs.
 His bones snapped like branches.
 His blood tainted the water.
 His voice once again filled the forest, only now it was screams of agony.
-I couldn’t bear to watch any longer, so I shut my eyes.
+I couldn’t bear to watch any longer, so I closed my eyes.

 Memories of my parents came through the floodgates as I hummed.
 Tears rolled down my cheeks.
 I couldn’t help but fall apart.
 What had my childhood become?
 Where was I to go from there?

-Eventually I stopped humming and opened my eyes.
+Eventually, I stopped humming and opened my eyes.
 The apparition of my mother was gone.
 My dad’s open corpse lay on the stump where he used to sing.
 As the scene before me sunk in, so did my heart.
 It crawled into the pit of my stomach and made a nest.
 It would stay there for many years to come.

-I don’t really remember running back to the cabin.
+I don’t remember running back to the cabin.
 Nor do I recall calling the local authorities.
 What I do remember is the look on their faces when they took me back out there and saw what I had seen.
 The sight of my father’s body was a grizzly one, that’s for sure.
-It was unlike anything the town had ever seen.
+It was unlike anything the town had ever witnessed.
 Still, it was taken care of in a swift and respectful fashion.

 I guess we’ll never know the full story, but one thing is for certain…

-My mom had her revenge.
+My mother had her revenge.